 - don’t sweat the small things

 - Beachgoers that expect a perfectly clean beach – Beach cleaning is done by volunteers, beachgoers, local businesses, and the municipality.
 During busy summer days and holiday weekends, you may find more trash around the bins overflowing until staff comes around to clean it.and beachgoers.
 Most people do a pretty good job at picking up their trash, some, unfortunately, don’t.
 Unlike balnearios in Puerto Rico (government-managed beaches), the sand is not raked regularly, we encourage tourists to wear beach shoes on the sand just in case there are bottle caps or broken glass from people eating and drinking on the beach.

 - Prefer swimming waters – as previously mentioned, Jobos is not a beach for safe swimming due to the rip current.

 The Crowds at Jobos

-Isabela is one of the most popular beach area on the northern coast.
+Jobos is one of the most popular beaches on the northern coast.
 The crowd is mostly locals and nearby residents with a growing young tourist crowd.
 During the week, Jobos is pretty laid-back, but on the weekends it welcomes a larger crowd.
-Locals love to bring their radios, play beach volleyball, have barbecues and have fun.
+Locals love to bring their radios, play beach volleyball, and have barbecues.
 Locals are very friendly and although there are no lifeguards, they’re known to jump in and help anyone in need.

 - There are no facilities right on the beach.
 Buy food from nearby restaurants and use their bathrooms.

-- There’s a shop at the beach offering snacks, beach and umbrella rentals.
+- There’s a shop at the beach offering snacks, as well as beach and umbrella rentals.

-- Parking is limited, especially during weekends and holidays.
+- Parking is limited, especially during weekends and holidays, the main parking lot is $5, bring cash.
 There are houses near Jobos that will let you park for $5.